-Due to the positive reactions of participants after the winter training programmes in previous years, SaarRowingCenter will again be running a training programme in the autumn and winter of 2017/2018.
-This programme is aimed at experienced or advanced scullers who are keen to improve their technique and fitness in a single or double scull.
+Due to the positive reactions of participants after the winter training programmes in previous years, SaarRowingCenter will again be running a training programme in the autumn and winter of 2019/2020.
+This programme is aimed at experienced or advanced scullers who are keen to improve their technique and fitness in a single scull, double scull or pair.
 The aim is to prepare rowers to race the Scullers Head or the Doubles’ Head on the river Amstel in Amsterdam.
 The actual decision to race is, of course, all up to you.

-Are you an experienced rower, looking to refine your technique in the single or double scull over the autumn or winter but you don’t have a coach?
+Are you an experienced rower, looking to refine your technique in the single scull, double scull or pair over the autumn or winter but you don’t have a coach?
 Are you an experienced single sculler looking to sharpen your technique?
 Always wanted to race in the Scullers’ Head or the Doubles’ Head but never felt quite ready?
 Keen to get some serious training in this autumn and winter and looking for some support?
-Participate in the winter training.
+Participate in the winter training in Amsterdam (NL) and/or Duisburg-Wedau (G).

 Contents, intensity and frequency